heidarbozorg/DataIngestion/README.md

 # DataIngestion
-This repository is developed just as a template for how to communicate with Google Drive APIs, Elasticsearch, and implement some concepts such as `DRY`, `SOLID Principles`, and design patterns.
+This repository is developed just as a template for how to communicate with Google Drive APIs, Elasticsearch, and implement some concepts such as `DRY`, `SOLID Principles`, and `Domain-Driven Design`.

 # Senario
 Download 4 zip files from a public Google Drive folder, unzip them, read flat files, join records, and insert results in the `Elasticsearch` database.
 Each flat file contains almost 1 million records.